A stochastic analysis of resource sharing with logarithmic weights: Heavy traffic regime

 the infinitesimal drift $\Delta_{\rho_n,2}(s)$ of $L_{\rho_n,2}$ satisfies on $[0,t_n]$

 as $n$ goes to infinity.
-But $\rho_{n,2}$ converges to $1-\rho_1>1/2$ by assumption, which means that the quantity in \eqref{chateau deau} will tend to $0$ as $n$ gets large whenever

-Choosing first $s_0$ small enough to match $(C_1)$ and $(C_2)$, and then $\eta_1$ small enough to satisfy $C_1$ and $C_3$, we can conclude that the right hand side of Relation~\eqref{dureuil} can be made smaller than $\delta/2$, which yields a contradiction.
+But $\rho_{n,2}$ converges to $1-\rho_1>1/2$ by assumption, which means that the quantity in (\ref{chateaudeau}) will tend to $0$ as $n$ gets large whenever { } Choosing first $s_0$ small enough to match (\ref{C1}) and (\ref{C3}), and then $\eta_1$ small enough to satisfy (\ref{C1}) and (\ref{C3}), we can conclude that the right-hand side of relation~(\ref{dureuil}) can be made smaller than $\delta/2$, which yields a contradiction.
 We have thus proved that $\P(X_2>0)=1$.

-As a consequence, for any $\eps>0$, one can find $\eta_0$ and $n_0\in\N$ such that for every $n\geq n_0$,
+As a consequence, for any $\varepsilon>0$, one can find $\eta_0$ and $n_0\in\N$ such that for every $n\geq n_0$,

-The last step follows an analogous path, in that we choose a convenient time $t_n$ to first show that, for any $\beta>\alpetu$, the quantity
+The last step follows an analogous path, in that we choose a convenient time $t_n$ to first show that, for any $\beta>{\alpha^*}$, the quantity

 is arbitrarily small with the help of Proposition~\ref{tajine}, and next that for $K$ sufficiently large,

 with high probability by Proposition~\ref{Jac}.